Of course, it goes without saying, I am not a health professional so as with most things on the internet, take this post with a pinch of salt.

 As we get to the end of 2019, I was reminiscing and I have noticed drastic changes in my diet and lifestyle.
 I think I am currently in my most happy, content place with my diet, exercise and healthy lifestyle so thought I would share some of the stuff I have learnt through my up-and-down continual battle with food and health.

-This year was when I activity started following a gluten-free and dairy-free diet – not at all a choice or out of wanting to be healthier.
+This year was when I actively started following a gluten-free and dairy-free diet – not at all a choice or out of wanting to be healthier.
 Like I mentioned on the Faith and Food Sheffield page, my body developed IBS at some point and I was living in constant pain from the food I was eating.

 Because IBS is hard to diagnose and everyone’s condition is different, it took a long long LONG time to realise that gluten and dairy (among other things) caused me extreme levels of pain and uncomfortability.